PaoloRibeca/KPop/README.md

 ## 1. Installation

-There are several ways of installing the software on your machine:

 > :warning: Note that the only operating system we support is Linux. :warning:
+>
+> Both OCaml and R are highly portable and you might be able to manually compile/install everything successfully on other platforms (for instance, Mac) but you will have to do it yourself.

+There are several possible ways of installing the software on your machine: through `conda`; by downloading pre-compiled binaries (Linux x86_64 only); or manually.

 ### Conda channel